Photography by Kawika Chetron

 "Jeanie," I say.
 I can't hold back the sob.
 I am a grandfather.
 I pinch the bridge of my nose with my finger and thumb and then look at the timer.
 I have two more minutes.

 "I know, son.
 I know you do.
 I guess you know by now that up here, they put out your candle once you hit 50, right?"

 Ginero suddenly looks at me, concerned.

-"Well, if they haven't told you that, then I'm glad I'm the one that broke it to you.
+"Well, if they haven't told you that, then I'm glad I'm the one who broke it to you.
 Up here, you aren't much use as an old man, and the fumes in the mines age you double anyway.
 But that's not why I'm telling you."

 "Once you get free of the system, you'll get work, like I did, doing something else.
 And you stand to make a fortune doing it, too.
 I made a fortune, but I'm never going to make it home."

 "It's okay," I say, glancing at the timer.
-Sixty-two seconds left.
+62 seconds left.
 "Look, Ginero.
 I transferred all of my money into your prisoner account.
-You won't be able to access it or spend it up here, and you can't tell anyone about it, but if you're luckier than me, and you make it back to Earth, you can take it with you and assure that our family never worries again."
+You won't be able to access it or spend it up here, and you can't tell anyone about it, but if you're luckier than me, and you make it back to Earth, you can take it with you and assure our family never worries again."

 He looks guilty.
 This secures my trust, and I smile and touch his hands.
-"You must tell your mother I love her, and your sister and brother too."
+"You must tell your mother I love her, and your sister and brother, too."